BIM and Architecture Terminology

 BIM Coordination (Clash Detection)

-The collaboration between project team members to detect conflicts in the project (e.g. a structural issue) through the BIM model saves time and resources.
+The collaboration between project team members to use the BIM model to detect conflicts in the project (e.g. a structural issue).

 The amount of collaboration taking place between stakeholders in an architectural project.